reymyr/A-Star-Map/README.md

-# Tugas Kecil 3 Strategi Algoritma
+# A* Shortest Path of Maps Location
 Tugas Kecil 3 IF2211 Strategi Algoritma
 Implementasi Algoritma A* untuk Menentukan Lintasan Terpendek